abhi-ramankutty/chai-aur-code-JS/notes.md

         - They are only accessible within that function.
         - Variables declared with `var` inside a function are `function-scoped`.
 - variables declared with `let` & `const` have `block-scope` where-as variables declared with `var` has `global-scope`
+- One unique behaviour of `var` can be seen in `function/local scope` where it acts like a `block-scope`